Dart-Code/Dart-Code/README.md

 - `dart.pubAdditionalArgs`: Additional args to pass to `pub get` and `pub upgrade` commands (eg. `--packages-dir`).
 - `dart.runPubGetOnPubspecChanges`: Whether to automatically run `pub get` whenever pubspec.yaml is saved.
 Defaults to `true`.
 - `dart.sdkPath`: If the Dart SDK is not automatically found on your machine from your `PATH` you can enter the path to it here.
+- `dart.showLintNames`: Whether to show the names of linter rules in the problems panel to make it easier to `// ignore:`.
 - `dart.showTodos`: Whether to show TODOs in the Problems list.
 Defaults to `true`.